samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 In particular, the filename may not contain `/`, `\`, or any other commonly used directory separator.

-The file has to be in the same directory that coLunacyDNS is solved from.
+The file has to be in the same directory that coLunacyDNS is run from.
 The file may only be read; writing to the file is not possible.

 `coDNS.read1()` reads a single line from the file.
 Any newline is